bertreb/pimatic-luftdaten/README.md

 # pimatic-luftdaten

 Pimatic plugin that retrieves PM10 and PM2.5 sensordata from Luftdaten.info or a luftdaten local sensor.
 More info at [luftdaten.info](https://luftdaten.info), where you can find instructions for building a luftdaten sensor and how to get de Sensor ID or local IP address.
+The Air Quality Index (AQI) is calculated from PM10 and PM2.5 sensor data and is based on the [U.S. EPA](https://en.wikipedia.org/wiki/Air_quality_index#United_States).

 For the plugin no API key is required, it uses the lufdaten.info API (https://api.luftdaten.info/v1/sensor/{#sensorID}/) or the luftdaten local sensor API (http://{#sensorIP}/data.json).